author, musician, and organizer of

 "Am I just being silly?"

-through Wayden’s mind.
-Kolram had been with him since birth, but lately the
+Wayden’s mind.
+Kolram had been with him since birth, but lately the Grandmaster of Beast

-rickshaw and a carriage.
+a carriage.
 He raced through the open doorway into the cooper's shop.
-A
+A backward glance told

 Wayden bit a retort.
 He couldn't risk getting kicked out, not with the man waiting.